sbmlteam/deviser/README_SPHINX.md

 Start in `Deviser/deviser` directory.
 So this next command will only pick up those files in `Deviser/deviser/generator` directory:

-`$ sphinx-apidoc -n -o sphinxdocs -e -M -F --ext-autodoc --ext-doctest --ext-coverage
+`$ sphinx-apidoc -n -o sphinx-docs -e -M -F --ext-autodoc --ext-doctest --ext-coverage
 --ext-githubpages generator '*tests*'`

 The `–n` option means this is a dry-run, to see what will be produced.
 You can then remove the –n option when you want to begin.
-Here, the output directory (for .rst files) is `Deviser/deviser/sphinxdocs` We may not need all the extensions listed (run `sphinx-apidoc --help` for what they do.)
+Here, the output directory (for .rst files) is `Deviser/deviser/sphinx-docs` We may not need all the extensions listed (run `sphinx-apidoc --help` for what they do.)
 The `-e` option creates separate a HTML file for each module (`.py` file), rather than one enormous one.